 - Conducting a thorough search on the website of the Controller General of Patents, Designs, and Trademarks.

-- This search helps to determine whether the mark is available for registration in India.
+- This search helps to determine whether the trademark is available for registration in India.

 We will advise you on which classes to apply for:

-- Creating and submitting a trademark application form
+- Creating and submitting a trademark registration application form

 - Creating an affidavit to claim prior use of the mark